Stuycs-K/finalproject-09-wu-daniel-shi-ian-lee-ethan-1/DEVLOG-Daniel.md

 Finished encoding the splitting of the 512 blocks into 16 32 bit strings in arrays for each block

 ### 2024-05/29/25 - Message Schedule 3
-Working on creating the 64-word message schedule
+Working on creating the 64-word message schedule, finished doing the 64 word message schedule
 ### 2024-01-03 - Brief description

 ### 2024-01-03 - Brief description